RACH Optimization with Decision Tree Based Supervised Learning for Conditional Handover in 5G Beamformed Systems: Performance Evaluation

-Results in Figure~\ref{fig:CHO} also show that the number of HOFs of the proposed and the 3GPP RACH procedures reaches its lowest value at $ \xi_\textrm{access}=\infty $ and is the same for both $N_\textrm{B}=1$ and $N_\textrm{B}=4$.
-This is because the beam of the target cell with the strongest L1 RSRP measurement is selected in both RACH procedures regardless of the set of prepared beams $ B_{\textrm{prep},c} $.
-Hence, the selected beam $ b_0 $ of target cell $ c $ with strongest measurement $ P_{c,b_0}^\textrm{L1}$ leads to higher SINR $ \gamma_{c,b_0}(m) $ and in turn lower HOF.
-However, CBRA ratios of the proposed and the 3GPP RACH procedures diverge significantly at $ \xi_\textrm{access}=\infty $.
+Results in Figure~\ref{fig:CHO} also show that the number of HOFs of the 3GPP and RE RACH procedures reaches their lowest value at $ \xi_\textrm{access}=\infty $ and is the same for both $N_\textrm{B}=1$ and $N_\textrm{B}=4$.
+This is because the beam of the target cell with the strongest L1 RSRP measurement is selected in both RACH procedures regardless of the set of prepared beams $ B^\textrm{prep}_c $.
+Hence, the selected beam $ b_0 $ of target cell $ c $ with strongest measurement $ P_{c,b_0}^\textrm{L1}(m)$ leads to higher SINR $ \gamma_{c,b_0}(m) $ and in turn lower HOF.
+However, CBRA ratios of the 3GPP and the RE RACH procedures diverge significantly at $ \xi_\textrm{access}=\infty $.
 In particular, for the 3GPP RACH procedure, the UE selects only CBRA preambles for random access for any $ N_\textrm{B} $ value since all prepared beams have L1 measurements that are below $ \xi_\textrm{access} $.
-This is not the case for the proposed RACH procedure because preamble selection still considers the prepared beams although that L1 measurement is not above $ \xi_\textrm{access} $.
+This is not the case for the RE RACH procedure because preamble selection still considers the prepared beams although that L1 measurement is not above $ \xi_\textrm{access} $.

-Furthermore, the same HOF performance of CHO is observed for both the proposed and the 3GPP RACH procedures since the HOF depends on the selected beam and both RACH procedures do not differ with respect to beam selection procedure as shown in Figure~\ref{fig:RACHflow}.
+Furthermore, the same HOF performance of CHO is observed for both the 3GPP and the RE RACH procedures since the HOF depends on the selected beam and both RACH procedures do not differ with respect to beam selection procedure as shown in Figure~\ref{fig:RACHflow}.